jana-social/jana_social_fe/README.md

  - Amy Spears: [GitHub](https://github.com/Amspears007) | [LinkedIn](https://www.linkedin.com/in/amy-marie-spears-900997105/)
  - Steven Stackhouse: [GitHub](https://github.com/stackmm) | [LinkedIn](https://www.linkedin.com/in/steven-stackhouse/)

+ <h3> How to install the project?</h3>

+- Fork and clone this repo
+- Run `bundle install`
+- Run `rails db:{create,migrate,seed}`
+- User will need to sign up for a mapquest api key [here](https://developer.mapquest.com/)
+- User will need to sign up for a unsplash api key and create account [here](https://unsplash.com/documentation#creating-a-developer-account)
+- `bundle exec rspec` to run the test suite

+<h3> JSON Contract</h3>

 This endpoint will return all users within the specific distance input radius